-A Healing Journey: Multidisciplinary Responses to Victims of Violence
+A Healing Journey for Alaska Natives: Multidisciplinary Responses to Victims of Violence

 This video illustrates the multidisciplinary approach that brings together a range of professions to ensure timely, comprehensive, and victim-centered responses.
 Teams must be flexible and responsive to the range of short- and long-term needs of Alaska Native victims, including cultural, emotional, physical, and geographic needs.

 - Access a listing of all the videos in this series.

 JOE MASTER, NATIVE VILLAGE OF UNALAKLEET, FORMER COMMISSIONER, ALASKA DEPARTMENT OF PUBLIC SAFETY: When I was a brand new trooper, I was assigned to Sand Point, and I fly into Perryville to understand and learn the communities that I'm going to have responsibility for.
 So I'm on the mail flight, and the pilot starts offloading freight, and one of the elders in the community says, "I just want to ask you, are you here to help us or are you here to save us?"
 Basically what he was saying is, there's enough people out there, external of our communities, that think they're going to come in and save us from ourselves, and we don't need that.
 The solutions to problems in the communities are going to start within the communities.
 What we need is somebody to come in and help us help ourselves.